Rebekah Higgitt: About me

-All the posts on this blog that date before 9 July 2011 first appeared on the group History and Philosophy of Science blog, Whewell’s Ghost, now the home of the weekly history of science links round-up, Whewell’s Gazette, run by Thony Christie.
+All the posts on this blog that date before 9 July 2011 first appeared on the group History and Philosophy of Science blog, Whewell’s Ghost, now living on via Facebook and Twitter, where I post links to non-specialist history of science pieces.
 I also blogged between 2010-15 at the Longitude Project Blog, as one of a team working on a research project on the history of the Board of Longitude, 1714-1828.
-Since 2012 most of my blogging aimed at a general audience have focused on The H Word within the Guardian Science Blog network, and I also occasionally post at Science Comma, the blog of the Centre for the History of the Sciences at the University of Kent.
-Teleskopos is largely for more focused, niche and academic posts.
+From 2012-2017 most of my blogging aimed at a general audience was posted on The H Word within the Guardian Science Blog network, and I also occasionally posted at Science Comma, the blog of the Centre for the History of the Sciences at the University of Kent.

 REAL endorsements for my blogging! (why not?)